wp-plugins/flyzoo/readme.txt

 == Description ==

 [Flyzoo Live Chat](http://www.flyzoo.co) offers an amazing chat experience for your e-commerce, community or blog.
+Get started in just 5 minutes!

 Engage your visitors proactively with **realtime monitoring**, help your customers with **live support chat** and **increase sales**.

 Build a community around your content with topic related **group chats** where members can also start **one-to-one private conversations**!

-Get started in just 5 minutes.

 ####Flyzoo Live Chat - Core Features####

 * **Easy but Powerful:** No coding skills required!
 Just install the plugin and get your Flyzoo Application Id